-Reference Requirement PRES-345A The prescribing system SHALL display a checkbox (or similar) for the prescriber to describe the following event for chart-based electronic prescriptions: the prescription will be retained by the pharmacy for legal or other clinical safety purposes and must not be sent to an ASL.
+Reference Requirement PRES-360 If the system has the capability to generate an EoP, the system SHALL include the status (or similar) of the following item in the transmission of the prescription: the patient consents to the prescription being added to the ASL or the absence of any objection to the prescription being added to the ASL.
+Note: including this information in the transmission permits the NPDS and dispensing system to make intelligent decisions around the treatment of ASL's and repeat authorisations.
+Note: the patient consent status (or absence of objection) reflects the patient's intention to include the prescription in the ASL i.e. patient choice PRES-345A If the system has the capability to generate an EoP, the system SHALL display a checkbox (or similar) for the prescriber to describe the following event for chart-based electronic prescriptions: the prescription will be retained by the pharmacy for legal or other clinical safety purposes and must not be sent to an ASL.
 This SHALL default to 'off' meaning the prescription will not be retained by the pharmacy.
 Note: this profile does not describe how a token is to be sent directly to a pharmacy.
 The checkbox only captures that that action will be done via fax, email, SMS, secure message delivery etc. Each developer needs to decide if this is done within their system or is dependent on an external process.
-Note: see PRES-365 Note: prescribing to dosing points is a reason to send directly to that pharmacy and keep the token from an ASL PRES-360 The prescribing system SHALL include the status (or similar) of the following item in the transmission of the prescription: the patient consents to the prescription being added to the ASL or the absence of any objection to the prescription being added to the ASL.
-Note: including this information in the transmission permits the NPDS and dispensing system to make intelligent decisions around the treatment of ASL's and repeat authorisations.
-Note: the patient consent status (or absence of objection) reflects the patient's intention to include the prescription in the ASL i.e. patient choice.
-PRES-362 The prescribing system SHALL include the status (or similar) of the following item in the prescription: the prescription will be sent directly to a dispenser and must not be sent to an ASL.
+Note: see PRES-365 Note: prescribing to dosing points is a reason to send directly to that pharmacy and keep the token from an ASL.
+PRES-362 If the system has the capability to generate an EoP, the system SHALL include the status (or similar) of the following item in the prescription: the prescription will be sent directly to a dispenser and must not be sent to an ASL.
 Note: this profile does not describe how a token is to be sent directly to a dispenser.
 The status only captures that that action will be done via fax, email, SMS, secure message delivery etc. Each developer needs to decide if this is done within their system or is dependent on an external process.
-Note: including this information in the prescription permits the NPDS and dispensing system to make intelligent decisions around the treatment of ASL's and repeat authorisations PRES-365 If the system has the capability to send notifications to the subject of care, then the system SHALL NOT send an electronic EoP (token) to the SoC if the token will be sent directly to a dispenser (see PRES- 345A).
+Note: including this information in the prescription permits the NPDS and dispensing system to make intelligent decisions around the treatment of ASL's and repeat authorisations.
+PRES-365 If the system has the capability to send notifications to the subject of care, then the system SHALL NOT send an electronic EoP (token) to the SoC if the token will be sent directly to a dispenser (see PRES- 345A).
 Note: some CIS's delegate the sending of the communication to the NPDS.
 Note: prescribers should not give printed EoPs to the SoC if the token is to be given directly to the dispenser (i.e. a dosing point).

-PRES-390 When creating a prescription, the prescribing system SHALL be able to create an Evidence of Prescription regardless of the presence of an active script list.
+Reference Requirement PRES-390 If the system has the capability to generate an EoP, when creating a prescription, the prescribing system SHALL be able to create an EoP regardless of the presence of an active script list.
 Note: sending prescription information to an ASL does not remove the onus of providing an EoP to the subject of care.
 All relevant conformant requirements apply when there is a need for an EoP.
 Note: the SoC can give instructions to not receive an EoP thereby removing that obligation on the healthcare provider.